-- No exhibitor fee is required for Novice and Junior. - Photos to be 4x6 - Each entry must have 2 photos, mounted on one piece white Bristol board with 2 cm. between and around the outsides, tag mounted on bottom right corner - Pictures taken since last fair, August 2023
+- No exhibitor fee is required for Novice and Junior. - Photos to be 4x6 - Each entry must have 2 photos, mounted on one piece white Bristol board with 2 cm. between and around the outsides, tag mounted on bottom right corner - Pictures must be taken since last year's fair.